 Persons with very high scores on the Emotionality scale are more likely to experience fear of physical dangers, experience stress and worry in the face of difficulties, feel a need for emotional support from others, and more easily connect emotionally with others..
 Conversely, persons with very low scores on this scale have a tendency to not be deterred by the prospect of physical harm, feel little worry even in stressful situations, have little need to share their concerns with others, and at the same time are not likely to concern oneself with others' emotions.

 High extreme: Outgoing

-Persons with very high scores on the Extraversion scale feel positively about themselves, feel confident when leading or addressing groups of people, enjoy social gatherings and interactions, and experience positive feelings of enthusiasm and energy.
+Persons with very high scores on the Extraversion scale often feel positively about themselves, feel confident when leading or addressing groups of people, enjoy social gatherings and interactions, and are likely to be lively and easily get enthusiastic.
 Conversely, persons with very low scores on this scale have a tendency to be more low-key and may feel awkward when they are the center of social attention, they tend to let others initiate interaction and often listen before speaking and are likely to be modest and reflective in social contexts..

 Low extreme: Challenging